JGillette71/miscellanea/paper_reviews/adversarial_mcp_injection_zhang.md

 - Adversarial retriever manipulation works even under restricted access.
 - MCG optimization effective.
 - Defenses must address both retrieval and execution layers.

+---

+## Further Questions

+1. What is a commercial solution to mitigate malicious tools within a marketplace / repository?
+2. What other potential attack surfaces exist within a tool-calling LLM, e.g. API keys?
+3. Are there any commercial white-box offerings that remain vulnerable, e.g. Ollama ecosystem?